Achillea alpina L.

 Biology / Life History

 Achillea alpina is a monoecious, perennial that flowers in late summer.
 It is insect-pollinated, but little more is known about the life history of this species.
 The population in Roseau County has a history of observation that spans nearly 45 years.
 This could indicate the species' ability to maintain a long-term presence in suitable habitat.

 Conservation / Management

-Threats to A. alpina habitat have not been thoroughly analyzed, but likely include land uses practices that would directly degrade the habitat or indirectly change the hydrology of the site.
-Activities potentially requiring conservation considerations include agricultural practices, livestock grazing, forest management, drainage projects, and herbicide treatments.
+Threats to A. alpina habitat have not been thoroughly analyzed but likely include land use practices that would directly degrade the habitat or indirectly change the hydrology of the site.
+Activities that may require conservation considerations include agricultural practices, livestock grazing, forest management, drainage projects, and herbicide treatments.

 Conservation Efforts in Minnesota

-The only documented occurrence of A. alpina is in a state-managed wildlife area.
+One of the three documented occurrences of A. alpina is in a state-managed wildlife area, another is in a state forest.
 However, no specific conservation efforts have yet been undertaken on behalf of this species.

 Trock, D. K. 2006.
 Achillea.
 Pages 492-494 in Flora of North America Editorial Committee, editors.
 Flora of North America north of Mexico.
 Volume 19.
 Oxford University Press, New York, New York.